reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 To do this on Mac: Open Finder in the Dock.
 Select applications.
 Then choose utilities.
 Double click on Terminal.

-You'll use one of the command prompts to run your local Rails server and the other for entering all other commands.

-Whenever you need to start or restart the rails server use the first command prompt and for all other command line work you can use the second command prompt.

 ## Setting up our Rails app

+Enter the following command into your command prompt:

 `rails new quick_blog -T`

-Entering this command into your command prompt will cause Rails to generate a new application and begin to install dependencies for your application.
+This command tells Rails to generate a new application and begin to install dependencies for your application.
 This process may take a few minutes, so you should let it continue.

 The `-T` is short for `--skip-test-unit`.
 We won't be specifically covering testing just now, so we won't need the `test` directory that Rails normally provides for you when generating a new project.